mothur/mothur.github.io/_wiki/get.mimarkspackage.md

 ### oligos

 The oligos parameter is used to provide mothur with your oligos file.
-Here\'s a link to more information about mothur\'s [oligos\_file](Oligos_File).
+Here's a link to more information about mothur's [oligos\_file](Oligos_File).

     mothur > get.mimarkspackage(oligos=GQY1XT001.oligos)